Florian80/CLAPS/README.md

 ==============

 A Demo Application "Medical-Appointment-Manager" for Patients undergoing a long-time treatment.
-Providing a simple to use appointment management tool helping patients to see further and past appointments.
+Providing a simple to use appointment management tool helping patients to see future and past appointments.